Skip to main content

 • Investigation and Discipline

-Investigative and disciplinary (I&D) systems for professional accountants are established by both the Israeli Auditors' Council and the Institute of Certified Public Accountants in Israel (ICPAI), which unites accountancy professionals on a voluntary basis.
+Investigative and disciplinary (I&D) systems for professional accountants are established by both the Israeli Auditors' Council (Ministry of Justice) and the Institute of Certified Public Accountants in Israel (ICPAI), which unites accountancy professionals on a voluntary basis.

 The Auditor’s Council is authorized to address all complaints concerning breaches of professional misconduct or breaches of ethical requirements as stated in the Auditors Law and Regulations.

-The Council can impose penalties including reprimand, loss or restriction of practice rights, fine\payment and/or charge costs, in addition to loss of professional title.
+The Council can impose penalties including reprimand, loss or restriction of practice rights, fine/payment and/or charge costs, in addition to loss of professional title.
 The Auditors’ Council has the judicial authority equivalent to a District Court.
-The Supreme Court of Israel sits as an appellate court.
+The Supreme Court of Israel serves as an appellate court.

 ICPAI maintains its own Disciplinary Tribunal which has the authority to administer sanctions against members violating its Rules.
 The Ethics Committee recommends and issues an appeal, subject to the Board of Director's approval, to the ICPAI Disciplinary Tribunal against a member violating ICPAI Rules.